Sleepy Hollow closed for winter season because of pandemic

-DES MOINES, Iowa — For the first time in its 27 seasons, Sleepy Hollow Sports Park announced it will not provide winter activities for the 2020-2021 season because of the current and anticipated spike in COVID-19 cases.
+DES MOINES, Iowa — For the first time in 27 years, Sleepy Hollow Sports Park in Des Moines won't open for winter activities.

-"We feel it is in the best interest of our customers, our crew, and the community to be closed for the 2020-21 winter season.
-This was a very difficult decision and marks the first time in 27 seasons we will not be open to provide our winter activities," wrote the owners on the site's website.
+Rick Flatt, president of Sleepy Hollow Sports Park, said the tough decision was made to help slow the spread of COVID-19.

+Typically, the park, which is located near the Iowa State Fair Grounds, has sledding and tubing during the winter, but Flatt said most of his customers are large groups so it'd be near impossible to social distance.

 The Scream Park and Renaissance Faire Park were open for the season earlier this year with coronavirus precautions, including limiting capacity.